SatpreetMakhija/satpreetmakhija.github.io/_pages/about.md

 ---

 I work at [Google](https://cloud.google.com) as a Strategic Cloud Engineer in the cloud division.
 I help my clients make the most out of Google Cloud products.
-I specialise in data.
+I specialise in data processing.
+I've also built software products such as [WatchYourMouth.in](https://www.watchyourmouth.in/).

 During my Bachelors degree at [Ashoka University](https://ashoka.edu.in/), I majored in Computer Science with a minor in Economics.